-Johnson, a Republican, was the representative for South Dakota's 2nd congressional district from 1931 to 1933.
+Johnson was the representative for South Dakota’s 2nd congressional district and was a Republican.
+He served from 1931 to 1933.

 From Dec 1915 to Mar 1933, Johnson missed 707 of 1,700 roll call votes, which is 41.6%.
 This is much worse than the median of 16.4% among the lifetime records of representatives serving in Mar 1933.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1918-Mar 1919||63||36||57.1%||96th|

 |Dec 1923-Feb 1924||21||2||9.5%||38th|